The Eccles Institute & Hay Festival Global Writer's Award

 Applicants are expected to make extensive use of the British Library’s Americas collections and curatorial support via a research residency of between six months to a year to develop their idea.
-In addition, winners will receive £20,000 in four quarterly grants and special access to the Eccles Centre Platform at Hay Festival events in Wales, Mexico, Peru and Colombia, as well as the events programme at the British Library, to promote their published work.
+In addition, winners will receive £20,000 in four quarterly grants and special access to the Eccles Institute Platform at Hay Festival events in Wales, Mexico, Peru and Colombia, as well as the events programme at the British Library, to promote their published work.

-A number of critically acclaimed books have been published with the support of the Eccles Centre and Hay Festival Writer’s Award including Bob Stanley’s Let’s Do It: The Birth of Pop, Olivia Laing’s The Lonely City: Adventures in the Art of Being Alone, Naomi Wood’s Mrs. Hemingway and The Invention of Nature: The Adventures of Alexander von Humboldt, the Lost Hero of Science by Andrea Wulf.
+A number of critically acclaimed books have been published with the support of the Eccles Institute and Hay Festival Global Writer’s Award including Bob Stanley’s Let’s Do It: The Birth of Pop, Olivia Laing’s The Lonely City: Adventures in the Art of Being Alone, Naomi Wood’s Mrs. Hemingway and The Invention of Nature: The Adventures of Alexander von Humboldt, the Lost Hero of Science by Andrea Wulf.

-The 2023 Award holders are Ayanna Lloyd Banwo and Jarred McGinnis, who since November have been working with the Eccles Centre and British Library curators to develop their forthcoming books, Dark Eye Place and The Mountain Weight.
-They will be participating in events at the British Library in 2023 and beyond.
+The 2024 Award holders are Hannah Lowe and Alia Trabucco Zerán, who are working with the Eccles Institute and British Library curators to develop their forthcoming books, Moy: In Search of Nelsa Lowe and Impudence ('Descaro')They will be participating in events at the British Library in 2024 and beyond.

 The award facilitates and inspires world-class storytelling in the UK and across the Americas, supporting writers in the creative stage of a new fiction or non-fiction project.
 The prize grants a year-long residency at the British Library and access to curatorial expertise within the Library’s world class Americas collections.